sinaatalay/RenderCV/docs/user_guide/structure_of_the_yaml_input_file.md

 ## "`design`" field

-The `cv` field of the input contains your content, and the `design` field contains your design options.
-The `design` field starts with a theme name.
+The `design` field contains your theme selection and its options.
 Currently, the available themes are: {{available_themes}}.
 However, custom themes can also be used (see [here](index.md#creating-custom-themes-with-the-create-theme-command)).

 ```yaml
 design: